thenose-samuel/pomodoro-timer/README.md

 # pomodoro

 A timer based on the Pomodoro technique 🍅
-Built using Flutter for Android.
+Built using Flutter for Android and Web.